1. Uvik Software — for Senior Python LLM Engineering Editor’s Choice

 | Smaller team size limits surge capacity on multi-stream programs. |

-| Less public Python engineering signaling than category boutiques like Uvik. |
+| Less public Python engineering signaling than category boutiques like Uvik Software. |

 4. EffectiveSoft — for LLM in Regulated Industries